angular/angular/aio/content/guide/docs-lint-errors.md

 This does not mean you need to write down to the audience.
 Technical docs should still be precise.
 Angular docs are read by many people around the world and should use language that the most people can understand.

-If you think a specific term is required even though it is been flagged as uncommon, try to include a short explanation of the term.
+If you think a specific term is required even though it has been flagged as uncommon, try to include a short explanation of the term.
 Also, try adding some context around its first mention.

 Linking a term to another section or topic is also an option, but consider the disruption that causes to the reader before you use it.